Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 When you consider these statistics — and the human experience behind those numbers — it makes sense why it’s not easy to develop trust in others when you’ve been rejected so often before.
 Social rejection leads to ways of coping that might include being highly wary of those around you — because it was smart to be wary.

-Although it may be adaptive and useful in certain circumstances, or in the past, there are many ways that being highly wary of others can cause certain struggles.
+Although it may be adaptive and useful in certain circumstances or, in the past, there are many ways that being highly wary of others can cause specific struggles.
 It can undermine your best efforts in romantic relationships and make it hard to find love and support with friendships.
 With family, it can make it difficult to let go of past hurts and find new ways of relating.

 Significant distrust and other concerns associated with rejection can be addressed in the safe and warm environment of therapy.
 A skilled LGBTQ mental health professional can help you identify the causes of your trust issues and help you to cope with fears and anxiety about making connections with others with individual and couples counseling.